Facebook

 Plenty of Room

-Three children, whether babies or toddlers, can take up a significant amount of space.
-A quad stroller provides plenty of room for all and an extra seat for gear.
+This quad stroller provides plenty of room for all your kiddos and an extra seat for gear.

 The Foundation Quad Sport is one of the most popular strollers for multiples in today’s market, and we can see why.
 Moms praise how much room their triplets have and how comfortable everyone is.
 The back seats are slightly elevated, giving the passengers a good view of the front.